18F/18f.gsa.gov/_team/melody.md

 first_name: Melody
 last_name: Kramer
 full_name: Melody Kramer
-role:
+role: Writer
-location:
+location: North Carolina
-github:
+github: melodykramer
-twitter:
+twitter: mkramer
-team:
+team: Outreach
+project:
+- 18f.gsa.gov
+- 18F Blog
 ---

 Melody Kramer is a member of 18F’s blog and content teams, and frequently consults with other teams across the organization on audience, content, and digital strategies.
 Her specialties include audience-centered design, writing and editing, coding, and building tools with audiences — and not for them.
 She enjoys writing tutorials and making 18F’s work more open and accessible.